Kaillera-Caille/ControlF/README.md

 ## Installing

-All links avaiable in [Releases](https://github.com/Kaillera-Caille/ControlF/releases) tab.
+All links are avaiable in [Releases](https://github.com/Kaillera-Caille/ControlF/releases) tab.

 ## Usage: